mikepaxton/gqrx/README.md

 Finally, from the application launcher, click on GQRX and let it launch.
 It might take a few seconds for the docker container to start up and the application to start.

+## Bookmarks
+You can access GQRX bookmark file from ~/.config/gqrx